Private New Mexico camp preps to house migrant children

 “New Mexico is requesting that these federal agencies stand up a coordinated response to address any increase in border activity,” he said at the time, adding that the state also has been talking with local emergency managers and nongovernment groups.

-Glorieta Camps, operated by a Christian faith-based nonprofit called Glorieta 2.0, sits on a 2,400-acre property near Santa Fe.
+Glorieta Camps, operated by a Christian faith-based nonprofit called Glorieta 2.0, sits on a 2,400-acre property.
 Facilities include more than 100 buildings for sleeping, eating, meeting, worship and playing, according to the camp’s website.

 Camp employees and other groups were calling on the public to help provide supplies and were seeking volunteers to help care for the kids.
-The New Mexican reported that a number of social media posts were requesting toiletries, bath towels, water bottles and clothes for 13- to 17-year-old boys.
+Social media posts and emails were requesting toiletries, bath towels, water bottles and clothes for 13- to 17-year-old boys.